 Emergency Room Enhancement (ERE)

-Areas designated for ERE projects are Cape Girardeau, Kansas City, Springfield, Columbia, Hannibal, St. Louis, Rolla, Poplar Bluff, Joplin, Monett, St. Joseph and Trenton.
+Areas designated for ERE projects are Cape Girardeau, Kansas City, Springfield, Columbia, Hannibal, St. Louis, Rolla, Poplar Bluff, Joplin, Monett, St. Joseph, Trenton and Jefferson City.
 Each region collaborates with representatives from community mental health centers, substance use disorder treatment programs, hospitals and law enforcement.
 They have strategies for identifying target individuals in the ER, assessing needs, coordinating care and assuring linkage to ongoing services and supports in the community.